CCEMGroupTCD/DARTassembler/README.md

 DART is subject to the GPL-3.0-or-later license.
 See `LICENSE` for more information.

 ## Origin of data
-We are grateful to the providers of the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/structures/)[2], which is the source of all ligands in the ligand database.
+We are grateful to the providers of the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/structures/), which is the source of all ligands in the ligand database.

-## References
+## Citations
-1. our own paper # TODO
+1. DART paper # TODO
-2. Groom, C. R., Bruno, I. J., Lightfoot, M. P. & Ward, S. C. The Cambridge Structural Database.
-Acta Crystallogr B Struct Sci Cryst Eng Mater 72, 171–179 (2016)